webatmos/.github/README.md

 # Webatmos Web Web Services

-Consulting for Startups and Enterprises.
+DevOps and Cloud Consulting for Startups and Enterprises.